 Product Line 3.
-Small Mahogany wood engraved number address or unit number signs (typically 6 inches x 4 inches in size) have prices of $85 each, when ordered in large numbers.
+Small Mahogany wood engraved number address or unit number signs (typically 6 inches x 4 inches in size) have prices of $70 to $85 each, when ordered in large numbers.

 B. Small Signs and Plaques (10 to 18 inches wide)- Retail Prices: